Postdoctoral Fellowship Scheme

 Eligibility

 Applicants must have received their PhD from a UK Research Organisation.
-Specifically, they must have taken had their viva (and either passed or passed with minor revisions) no later than 16 May 2024, and they also may have had no more than 12 months of postdoctoral research experience.
-For the 2024 competition, there will be a small pool of candidates who did not have their viva voce in time to be eligible for the 2023 competition but will now have more than 12 months of active postdoctoral experience by this year’s closing date of 16 May 2024.
-In these specific circumstances only, candidates may be considered eligible with up to a maximum of 14 months active postdoctoral experience.
+Specifically, they must have had their viva (and either passed or passed with minor revisions) no later than 25 March 2025.
+They also may have had no more than 12 months of postdoctoral research experience, measured from the applicant’s viva voce pass date to the application deadline of 25 March 2025.
 Successful candidates must also meet conditions for employment at the university where they will be carrying out their fellowship, as well as securing a valid visa or work permit, if required.
-NINE DTP Postdoctoral fellows are eligible for the UK Global Talent Visa scheme.

 Mentoring